-The Estates Strategy Board will be a decision making forum for the Police and Crime Commissioner.
+The Estate Strategy Board will be a decision making forum for the Police and Crime Commissioner.

-The Estates Strategy Board will be the primary forum for receiving reports regarding the purchase, disposal, maintenance and any other cost related issues for Gwent Police's estate.
+The Estate Strategy Board will be the primary forum for receiving reports regarding the purchase, disposal, maintenance and any other cost related issues for Gwent Police's estate.

-To ensure an Estate that is fit for purpose, which will provide:
+To ensure an Estate that is fit for purpose, which will: